Protocentral/protocentral-healthypi-v3/docs/index.md

 6) Vitals are unclear or noisy
  * Check the sensors if they are connected
  * Remove the AC adapter from the laptop, as it adds to the noise.

-**Note:- Refer to the image in the link provided.
-It clearly depicts how the ECG electrodes needs to be placed on the body.

 *Please submit an [issue on Github](https://github.com/Protocentral/protocentral-healthypi-v3/issues/new) if you face any problems with the HealthyPi.*